 Can diet alone prevent or cure osteoporosis?

 No. While a diet rich in calcium, vitamin D, and other bone-supporting nutrients is essential, it cannot cure osteoporosis.
-It is a key part of a comprehensive management plan from your doctor that may include medication and must include weight-bearing exercise.
+It’s a key part of a comprehensive management plan from your doctor that may include medication and must include weight-bearing exercise.
+Learn about complete nutrition for overall health.

 Which dried fruit is best for bone health?

-Prunes are exceptional for their high Vitamin K content, which helps bind calcium to bones.
-Dried figs are also excellent as they are one of the best fruit sources of calcium itself.
+Prunes are exceptional for their high Vitamin K content (59.5μg per 100g), which helps bind calcium to bones.
+Dried figs are also excellent as they’re one of the best fruit sources of calcium itself (162mg per 100g).
+Understanding sugar-fiber balance helps you make informed choices.

 Why is Vitamin D so important for bone health?